How to use the British Forces Post Office, claim compensation and use the Enduring families free mail service (EFFMS).

 Special delivery (not by surface mail)

 This service provides a signature on delivery and compensation cover for valuables.
 There are six weight steps for the sending of ‘Special Delivery’ to BFPO.
 These are shown in the tables below.
-The maximum weight that can be sent is 20kg, subject to the restrictions each BFPO number.
+The maximum weight that can be sent is 20 kilogram, subject to the restrictions each BFPO number.

-Customers may use their own envelope, but items containing money or jewelry must be sent using the Royal Mail Special delivery prepaid envelopes if compensation cover for loss or damage is to apply.
+Customers may use their own envelope, but items containing money or jewellery must be sent using the Royal Mail special delivery prepaid envelopes if compensation cover for loss or damage is to apply.
 Special delivery does not provide timed delivery, telephone confirmation of delivery or compensation for delay or consequential loss.
 See table below for compensation available and the cost of the service, including postage.

 Assess the cost of special delivery